Mapping class groups of simply connected 4-manifolds with boundary: Introduction

 \begin{proposition} Let $X$ be a compact, simply connected, oriented, topological $4$-manifold and suppose that every connected component of $\partial X$ is irreducible but not Seifert fibred.
 Then $\pi_1 \Homeo^+(\partial X) =0$ and so there is exact sequence of groups

 \end{proposition}

 Theorem~\ref{theoremA} describes the left group, although in the relevant cases the formulation in Corollary~\ref{theoremA'} could be more useful for applications.
 So in the case that every connected component of $\partial X$ is irreducible but not Seifert fibred, the two-stage process discussed above can be completed.
-We also note that the image of the right hand map was described precisely by Boyer~\cite{MR857447, zbMATH00218286}.
+We also note that the image of the right hand map in \eqref{eq:exactsequencehtpy} was described precisely by Boyer~\cite[Theorem~0.7]{MR857447}.
+That is, Boyer gave a precise condition for a homeomorphisms of~$\partial X$ to extend to a homeomorphism of $X$.
+This was for connected boundary, but the general case follows as in the proof of Theorem~\ref{thm:realisevariational}.

 \begin{proof}[Proof of Proposition~\ref{proposition:zero-on-left-for-irrotational}] Let $Y$ be a connected component of $\partial X$.
-Since $Y$ is irreducible and is not Seifert fibred, it is either hyperbolic, or it has a nontrivial JSJ decomposition.
+Since $Y$ is irreducible and is not Seifert fibred, by Perelman's Geometrisation theorem~\cite{Morgan-tian-1,Morgan-Tian-2} it is either hyperbolic, or it has a nontrivial JSJ decomposition.
 In the latter case $Y$ is Haken because a JSJ torus is an incompressible surface.
 We argue that the homeomorphism group of $Y$ has trivial fundamental group.
 For hyperbolic 3-manifolds this follows from~\cite{Gabai-Smale-conj}, which shows that $\Homeo(Y) \simeq \operatorname{Isom}(Y)$, since isometry groups of hyperbolic 3-manifolds are discrete.
 For a closed, oriented Haken 3-manifold $Y$, Hatcher and Ivanov~\cite{Hatcher-homeomorphisms,Ivanov-diffeomorphisms} showed that $\pi_1\Homeo^+(Y)$ is isomorphic to the centre of $\pi_1(Y)$, and Waldhausen~\cite{Waldhausen-centre-pi1-diff-nontriv-implies-SF} showed that in such cases if $Y$ is not Seifert-fibred then the centre of $\pi_1(Y)$ is trivial.
 So $\pi_1(\Homeo^+(\partial X))$ is trivial as asserted.
 Applying this to the exact sequence~\eqref{eq:exactsequencehtpy} yields the displayed exact sequence. \end{proof}

 In Section~\ref{subsec:which3manifolds}, we consider Seifert fibred 3-manifold boundary components, and study the problem of realising the $\Theta$ and $\kappa$ invariants using loops of diffeomorphisms in a boundary collar.
-A consequence of that work is the following.
+A consequence of that work is the following, which we prove in Section~\ref{sec:which}.

 \begin{corollaryalpha} Let $X$ be a compact, simply connected, oriented, topological $4$-manifold.
 Suppose that every connected component of $\partial X$ has Heegaard genus at most 1, and at most one of the connected components is $S^1\times S^2$.
 Then there is an exact sequence of groups